 1. How many days in Rome is enough with kids?

-A 3 to 4-day stay allows you to explore major attractions at a comfortable pace, with time for rest and spontaneous adventures.
+A 3 to 4-day stay allows you to explore major attractions at a comfortable pace.
+Plus it provides enough time for rest and spontaneous adventures.

 2. How do you make Rome fun with kids?